 ‘Only from shame,’ put in Glendinning.
 ‘She’s no assassin but there’ve been consequent deaths – suicides.
 Remarkable talent for getting close to targets we can’t touch.’

-‘That was her error, target a bit clever those times,’ said Glendinning, ‘She’s not attached to any agency we know, none that will own her anyway.
+‘That was her error each time, target was a bit clever,’ said Glendinning, ‘She’s not attached to any agency we know, none that will own her anyway.
 Forgive me but what if she were onto one of the people leaning on you, sir?’

 Haas stroked his chin.
 ‘Can we trace her if she was in Lefebvre’s employ?’

 ‘No. She wasn’t taking Lefebvre’s shilling, not officially, not directly, possibly she was doing dirty work for him.’

 ‘Unless her legit work has lots of perks and she does not declare the perks as income, as long as she remains a good girl and keeps the taxman happy, I’d not go the tax route on this.’